SEND Policy 2024.docx

 Oppositional Defiance Disorder

-Students may demonstrate a pattern of anger which is displayed through disobedience, hostility and defiance behaviour towards authority figures They can often be stubborn and often angry.
+Students may demonstrate a pattern of anger which is displayed through disobedience, hostility and defiance behaviour towards authority figures.
+They can often be stubborn and often angry.

 ·